 End-stage alcoholism is the most severe and can be fatal.
 End-stage alcoholism can cause severe health problems.
 The characteristics of end-stage alcoholism are damage to the heart, angina, severe malnutrition, liver disease, cancer, and/or chronic pancreatitis.
 Financial and legal ruin are common, as well as being completely withdrawn from loved ones.
 End-stage can take years to get to, but because it is the most dangerous, it is a life or death decision to get help.

 Alcohol causes physical dependence, which can be fatal if you detox the wrong way.
 Quitting alcohol “cold turkey” could have devastating consequences.
 Even trying to taper off a little at a time could cause a health emergency.
 The only safe way to detox is through a medical detox program for alcohol.
 The light at the end of the AUD tunnel is that there is hope.

 Agape Detox Center can provide you with a safe, clean, medical detox program.
 Once you complete a detox program, an addiction treatment plan will be created to start you on the next phase of recovery from AUD.
-Starting your journey to a healthier version of yourself starts with one phone call.
+Start your journey to a healthier version of yourself by contacting us today!